 If you are flying into San Francisco International Airport, you will need a rental car.
 Our preferred rental car is Hertz .
 They always have the best rates, are reliable and their customer service is amazing.

-Alternatively, compare rates with other rental car companies here
+Alternatively, compare rates with other rental car companies here.

 Another great, affordable and convenient option would be to rent a campervan or RV for your road trip.
 Renting a campervan or RV could save you money, as you won’t have to spend money on lodging.
 It will also give you tons of flexibility on the road.
 For many of these spots, accommodations book fast and reservations are needed a year in advance.
+Rent a Camper Van or RV on Outdoorsy.

 DAY 1: San Francisco- Petaluma- Bodega Bay- Jenner